drussell1974/cssow/src/teacher_web/README.md

 Create a virtual environment

+> cd .venv

-> mkdir cssow-env
+> mkdir django

-> virtualenv -p [executable] cssow-env
+> virtualenv -p [executable] django

+> source .venv/django/bin/activate

 # Prerequisites

 Use 'yarn build' from package.json to install the prerequisites, or directly from the command line...

-> pip install django

-> pip install django-debug-toolbar

-> pip install django-cors-headers

-> pip install mysqlclient

-> pip install mysql-connector-python

-> pip install djangorestframework

-> pip install selenium'''
+> pip install -r requirements.txt

 - Install CSSOW models - see documentation for building whl file from setup.py